KaileyLiou/Tinkercad-Projects/README.md

 # Tinkercad Projects

-This repository contains a collection of 3D designs and circuit projects I created using Tinkercad in my Robotics and Elements of Engineering classes.
+This repository contains a collection of 3D designs and circuit projects I created using Tinkercad in my Robotics and Elements of Engineering classes from grades 6-9.

 The repository includes:
 - `.md` files explaining each project with images